 Pollagandize — v.
 1. To engage in pollaganda.
 2. To utilize instruments of pollaganda, or selective poll reporting (reporting polls that comport with a particular ideological viewpoint), to advance a bias.

 Pollaganda Cycle — n.
 A self-perpetuating cycle — the intentional and systematic propagation of MSM polls to manipulate public opinion by first saturating viewers with "reporting" that reflects a particular bias; second, conducting public opinion polls in concert with like-minded organizations or campaigns, which will reflect that bias; third, further proselytizing viewers by treating these poll results as "news"; and fourth, using pollaganda to induce "bandwagon psychology" (the human tendency of those who do not have a strong ideological foundation to aspire to the side perceived to be in the majority), thus further driving public opinion toward the original media bias, ad infinitum.

-Pollaganda uses outcome-based opinion samples (polling instruments designed to generate a preferential outcome) reflecting prior-opinion indoctrination or cultivation by the media.
-The results are then used to manipulate public opinion further by advancing the perception that a particular opinion on an issue enjoys majority support.
-The MSM then presents this "data" as if it were "news."
+Pollaganda depends on outcome-based opinion samples (polling instruments designed to generate a preferential outcome), which in large measure, reflects prior-opinion indoctrination or cultivation by the same media conducting the poll.
+The incestuous results are then used to manipulate public opinion further by advancing the perception that a particular candidate or opinion on an issue enjoys majority support.
+The MSM presents such polling as if it were completely objective.

 So much for the "free examination of public characters and measures."
 When confronted with the next headline or talkinghead report about the latest poll results, caveat emptor!